ELEGANTNorth/GenotypeFilters/README.md

 ```
 Usage: elegant_filter_gatk.sh [-h]
     -i  | --input-vcf       - Variant call format input file (.vcf or .vcf.gz).
     -pf | --prefix-chr      - Prefix (e.g. "chr") on the chromosome column of the vcf file.
 Default: .
     -hg | --human-genome    - Specifies the human genome reference version to use.
 Accepts either 37 or 38.
 Default: 37.
     -b  | --positions       - Path to interval list of positions to include in gzipped format.
-The file contains columns snpID, rsID (if available) and position given as zero-indexed.
+The file contains columns snpID, rsID (if available) and position given as 1-indexed.
 Be sure to download the file matching your reference genome.
     -g  | --gatk-path       - Path to the gatk toolkit.
 Default: gatk.
     -m  | --memory          - Memory allocation in G to use for java-specific arguments.
 Default: 4.
     -p  | --padding         - Number of bases to add padding around the included intervals.
 Default: 1.